Thumrukota

 Thumrukota is a village in Palnadu district of the Indian state of Andhra Pradesh.
 It is located in Rentachintala mandal of Gurazala revenue division.

-Etynology
+Etymology

 The name Timmarusu Kota was derived from the poet Timmarusu.

 Government and politics

 Thumrukota gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.